Seeding Justice

 - For individuals committed to immigrant rights advocacy in Oregon

-- Manages distribution from dissolved Causa organization
+- Manages distribution from dissolved Causa organisation

 Priority Areas

-Seeding Justice prioritizes funding for:
+Seeding Justice prioritises funding for:

-- Small, emergent, and grassroots organizations
+- Small, emergent, and grassroots organisations

 - Groups led by Black and Indigenous people

-- Organizations serving communities of color
+- Organisations serving communities of colour

 - Groups representing intersectional identities (LGBTQIA2S+, immigrants, refugees, people with disabilities, low income, formerly incarcerated, houseless, rural communities)